 Support technology development and standards: Innovative systems for control and demand-side management are gaining importance in the off-grid sector.
 Off-grid systems have proven to be effective at providing access to areas that are too expensive to electrify via the grid in the short or medium term.

 Moving beyond a basic level of electricity consumption is likely to make the case for mini-grid development or grid extension.
 Mini-grids themselves can be integrated into large networks, if they use compatible equipment.
-This underlines the need to recognize the dynamic and integrated nature of energy access development and for co-ordinated planning which takes account of ways to upgrade existing systems and integrate decentralized systems into the grid if it arrives.
+This underlines the need to recognise the dynamic and integrated nature of energy access development, and for co-ordinated planning which takes account of ways to upgrade existing systems and integrate decentralised systems into the grid if it arrives.
 Similarly, grid standards should vary depending on the connected load.
-There is also a role for governments in putting in place standards and labelling, ensuring quality assurance, and in controlling imports of less efficient and reliable goods.
-Low-quality goods and poor information can increase a household's costs, erode consumer confidence and spoil new markets.
+There is also a role for governments in putting in place standards and labelling, ensuring quality assurance, and by controlling the import of less efficient goods.
+Low-quality goods and poor information can erode consumer confidence and spoil new markets.

-Energy storage: Many stand-alone renewable solutions typically only offer four hours of limited service (light bulbs, mobile charging, small TV in the evening).
-To offer higher levels of services, greater generation requires more storage capacity, representing significant additional costs, particularly in a solar PV-battery system.
-End users can move up the tiers of electrification over time, as their ability to pay increases.
-At current prices, this makes the systems that include storage uncompetitive in most cases.
-However, a clear cost reduction trajectory, based on technology learning curve dynamics, is emerging for various storage technologies, and that is likely to continue making these solutions more affordable.
-Harness the potential of energy efficiency: This has the potential to improve not only the economics of energy access, but also the reliability and performance of a system.
+Energy storage: Many stand-alone renewable solutions typically only offer 4 hours of limited service (light bulbs, mobile charging, small TV in the evening).
+To offer higher levels of services, greater generation requires more storage capacity, representing significant additional cost, particularly in a solar PV-battery system.
+It's a process then of moving up tiers of electrification over time, as end-users' ability to pay increases.
+At current prices, this makes the systems that include storage in most cases uncompetitive.
+However, a clear cost reduction trajectory, based on technology learning curve dynamics, is emerging for various storage technologies that is likely to continue making these solutions more affordable.
+Public subsidies for off-grid electrification can be targeted to address this to reduce the cost in the short term.

+Harness to potential of energy efficiency, which has the potential to improve not only the economics of energy access, but also the reliability and performance of a system.
 Efficient appliances such as LEDs, low-power TVs, and various types of machinery enable access to energy services at lower levels of power consumption.
-However, developing countries are often the recipients of second-hand, inefficient appliances, which while more affordable to buy, and in an off-grid system limit the level of energy services a consumer can attain.
+However, developing countries are often the recipients of second-hand, inefficient appliances, which while more affordable in the near-term, limit the level of energy services a consumer can attain.
 Pairing off-grid systems with super-efficient appliances can substantially reduce the lifetime cost of a new connection; however, financing is needed to overcome the additional upfront cost burden.
 Many policies and programmes to improve energy access should broaden to focus on demand technologies and regulate the import of less efficient goods.

-Address affordability: This remains a particularly critical barrier to scaling up these solutions.
-Even though people without electricity access often pay a lot for conventional energy sources, such as kerosene and candles, the upfront costs for off-grid systems may still be higher than most consumers are willing or able to pay.
-The IDCOL approach and the PAYG business models, which bundle services and appliances, offer scope for overcoming the upfront cost barriers by spreading out payments.
-In addition to consumer affordability, policies need to ensure that utilities can recover costs and operate sustainably.
-Governments can help lower the cost of electricity access to consumers and utilities by creating sound policies and institutions, discussed above, by subsidizing decentralized connections to ensure affordability and equity between rural and urban households.
+Addressing affordability, which remains a particularly critical barrier to scaling up these solutions.
+Even though people without electricity access often pay a lot for conventional energy sources, such as kerosene and candles the upfront costs for off-grid systems may still be higher than most consumers are willing or able to pay.
+As discussed, the IDCOL approach and the PAYG business models that bundle services and appliances offer scope for overcoming the upfront cost barriers.
+Governments can also help by lowering the cost for decentralised solutions by creating sound policies and institutions, discussed above.
+Governments may need to subsidise decentralised connections to ensure equity between rural and urban households, as well as affordability.
 Targeted subsidies and financing could be aimed at lowering connection fees, or the upfront costs of equipment and appliances.
-Also, communities need to have an active voice in the design and implementation of energy access policies.